bulat1337/Tatlang/README.md

 The frontend's primary task involves transforming code written in Tatlang into an Abstract Syntax Tree (AST).

-Example of Code in Tatlang Language (Recursive Factorial):
+Example of Code in Tatlang Language (Recursive fibonacci algorithm):

 ```
 # function declaration